rednaxus/flutter-rust/README.md

 #### Android

-Similarly as we did on iOS with `libexample.a`, create symlinks pointing to the binary libraries on `rust/target`.
+Similarly as we did on iOS with `libgreet.a`, create symlinks pointing to the binary libraries on `rust/target`.

 You should have the following structure on `flutter/android` for each architecture: